-Your supervisor will complete an internship summary form one week before the internship end date.
+Your supervisor must complete and submit to the INI AAO an internship summary form one week before the internship end date.

 All internships will be taken as a Pass/No Pass, 0-unit course.
-The grade will be assigned upon receipt and review of the internship summary form completed by the internship supervisor.
+A grade will be assigned upon receipt and review of all submitted documents including the internship summary form provided by the internship primary or secondary supervisor/contact.